 After a welcome drink at the flat we got ready and headed out for our big night.

-The first stop was the really nicely presented Via Bene – a mediterranean, Italian themed restaurant which had been very tastefully decorated for Christmas.
-We had some aperol spritz to start, various carpaccio for starters – though I went with the bruschetta which was delightful.
+The first stop was the really nicely presented Via Bene.
+It is a mediterranean, Italian themed restaurant which had been very tastefully decorated for Christmas.
+We had some aperol spritz to start us off.
+Plus various carpaccio for starters – though I went with the bruschetta which was delightful.

 Next up we all got the truffle pasta for our mains, which was unsurprisingly incredible.
 It is definitely reasonable price for the quality and portion size, with a big plate of truffle pasta going for €20.